 The oropharynx is a hollow tube in the middle of the pharynx, just behind the mouth.
-It’s among the most important parts of the beak as it contains valuable structures that allow it to function correctly.
+It’s among the most important parts of the beak because it contains structures that allow it to function properly.

 Alongside the oropharynx, the beak has many other vital structures.
-This includes the rhamphotheca, which is the beak’s outer surface consisting of a thin horny sheath of keratin.
-It’s ever-growing, meaning sun conures must keep their beaks filed down to prevent them from growing too long.
+This includes the rhamphotheca (the beak’s outer surface consisting of a thin horny keratin sheath).

 The tomia are the cutting edges on both mandibles.

-Surprisingly, sun conure tongues consist of bone, which allows them to collect food.
+Surprisingly, sun conure tongues contain bone, which allows them to collect food.

-Once the food’s inside the beak, the parrot uses its tongue to manipulate the food around the mouth into the correct position, ready to swallow.
+Once the food’s inside the beak, the parrot uses its tongue to move the food around the mouth into the right position, ready to swallow.

-The interramal space creates the room; without it, parrots would struggle to eat.
+The interramal space creates room.
+Without it, parrots would struggle to eat.

 Glottis and Choana